-At Slocumb Law Firm, our commitment to representing victims in personal injury law cases is absolute.
-We never represent corporations or insurance companies.
-When a family faces great difficulty, such as in a wrongful death case or one involving nursing home abuse, our attorneys and staff will be resolute in serving their legal needs, wherever the accident took place:
+At Slocumb Law Firm, our personal injury attorneys are committed to getting the best possible outcome for victims who have been injured due to a defective product.
+Our personal injury lawyers never represent corporations or insurance companies.
+When a family faces great difficulty, such as a wrongful death case or a claim involving nursing home abuse, our personal injury attorneys and staff will be determined to serve their legal needs, wherever the accident took place:

 - Auburn, AL